Counting restricted orientations of random graphs: Avoiding longer cycles

 \begin{lemma} Let $\vec{G}$ be a $\circ_{r}$-free orientation of a graph $G$ on $n$ vertices.
 There exists a set $S \subset E(\vec{G})$ with

 such that $\vec{G}$ is the unique $\circ_{r}$-free orientation of $G$ containing $S$. \end{lemma}

 \begin{proof} We proceed by induction on $n$.
 Let $v \in V(G)$ be any vertex of $G$, and let $G' = G \setminus v$.
-By induction, there exists a set $S'$ of size $2(n-1) \cdot (r-2)\alpha(G)$ such that $\vec{G'} = \vec{G} \setminus v$ is the unique $\circ_{r}$-free orientation of $G'$ containing $S'$.
+By induction, there exists a set $S' \subset E(\vec{G}')$ of size $2(n-1) \cdot (r-2)\alpha(G)$ such that $\vec{G'} = \vec{G} \setminus v$ is the unique $\circ_{r}$-free orientation of $G'$ containing $S'$.
 Our aim is to find a set of edges $T$ of size $2(r-2)\alpha(G)$ such that $\vec{G}$ is the unique $\circ_{r}$-free orientation of $G$ containing $S' \cup T$.

-We start by applying Theorem~\ref{thm:Gallai-Milgram} to partition the set $N^+(v)$ into a collection $\mathcal{P}^+$ of at most $\alpha(G)$ oriented paths, and define $T^+$ to be the set of edges given by We define $T^-$ similary by decomposing $N^-(v)$ into at most $\alpha(G)$ oriented paths and taking the last $r-2$ vertices of each path.
+We start by applying Theorem~\ref{thm:Gallai-Milgram} to partition the graph $\vec{G}[N^+(v)]$ into a collection $\mathcal{P}^+$ of at most $\alpha(G)$ oriented paths, and define $T^+$ to be the set of edges given by We define $T^-$ similarly by decomposing $\vec{G}[N^-(v)]$ into at most $\alpha(G)$ oriented paths and taking the last $r-2$ vertices of each path.
 We claim that $T = T^+ \cup T^-$ has the desired property.

 To check the claim, we must show that any $\circ_r$-free orientation $\vec{H}$ of $G$ containing $S' \cup T$ equals $\vec{G}$.
 By the induction hypothesis, $\vec{G}[V(G')] = \vec{H}[V(G')]$, so it suffices to show that $N_G^+(v) \subset N_H^+(v)$ and $N_G^-(v) \subset N_H^-(v)$.
 Since $\vec{H}$ contains $T^+ \subset T$, we know $N_H^+(v)$ contains the first $r-2$ vertices in each path of $\mathcal{P}^+$.
 By Lemma~\ref{lemma:cycles:path}, $N_H^+(v)$ contains all paths in $\mathcal{P}^+$, and since $\mathcal{P}^+$ was a partition of $N_G^+(v)$, we conclude that $N_G^+(v) \subset N_H^+(v)$.
 A similar argument works for $T^-$, and therefore we have checked the claim.
 Taking $S = S' \cup T$ finishes the proof. \end{proof}